The Top 5 Ways This Year Changed How We Do Business

 #3: Collecting Signatures and Approvals Over Email

-Electronic signature technology took on new importance during 2020.
+Electronic signature technology took on new importance in recent years.
 Without the ability to meet customers in person, electronic signatures became vital to keep a project moving forward and get approvals from afar.
-Without this technology, many projects would have stalled or been scrapped altogether.
+And, without this technology, many projects would have stalled or been scrapped altogether.

 #4: Communicating Frequently and Promptly

 Communication has always been the cornerstone of great customer service.
 But in order to gauge customer comfort, inform homeowners of changing schedules and regulations, and receive approvals at a distance, roofing contractors had to step up their communication.
 In particular, the ability to get important updates in front of customers quickly and receive a prompt response was essential.

 Customers prefer timely, informative communication at all times, not just during crisis situations.
 Make it a priority to keep customers in the loop about the progress of their projects, answer questions in a timely manner, and check in every time the schedule changes.
 This will help you reduce errors and delays and provide top-notch customer service.

 One important component of communicating frequently and promptly is reaching your customers using a method they prefer.
 More and more homeowners would prefer to receive updates from businesses via text message, so adding texting to your communication toolbox will help you serve these homeowners more effectively.
 However you communicate, take the lessons you learned during the pandemic and apply them to more routine communications with customers.